-Stanford University actively engaged with Congress and lobbied for the National Artificial Intelligence Research Resource Task Force Act.
-Co-author Russell Wald built a coalition of academic, civil society, and industry stakeholders and lobbied Congress to pass the National Artificial Intelligence Research Resource Task Force Act.
+Stanford University actively engaged and lobbied Congress to pass the National Artificial Intelligence Research Resource Task Force Act, working with a coalition of academic, civil society, and industry stakeholders.
+Co-author Russell Wald provided support to the advocacy efforts.

 HAI Co-Director Fei-Fei Li, who served as a guest lecturer in the class, was an early supporter of a task force to study the National Research Cloud.
 Dr. Li has been appointed to serve as a member of the National Artificial Intelligence Research Resource (NAIRR) Task Force.